SoftwareHeritage/swh-web/docs/uri-scheme-identifiers.rst

     A redirection to the adequate HTML view will be performed when reaching it.

-    :param string swh_id: a persistent identifier for a Software Heritage object (see the :ref:`persistent-identifiers` section to learn more about its syntax)
+    :param string swh_id: a persistent identifier for a Software Heritage object, or SWHID (see :ref:`persistent identifiers
+        <persistent-identifiers>` to learn more about its syntax)
     :resheader Location: the redirection URL for browsing the Software Heritage object associated to the provided identifier
     :statuscode 302: no error